 Much of the work undertaken will be assessed based on a final performance for each achievement standard.
 However, written records of the process undertaken towards performance will be necessary to show understanding of the concepts and terminology used.
 Student work is assessed by the following Achievement Standards.

 Drama 3.1 | Interpret scripted text to integrate drama techniques in performance

-For this achievement standard students work individually, in pairs or trios to interpret a scripted scene.
+For this achievement standard students’ work individually, in pairs trios or a group of four to interpret a scripted scene.
 They use drama techniques and character exercises to develop their scenes.
 They then rehearse, learn their lines and perform their pieces to the class.
-The assessed final performance will be played to their peers and filmed for assessment and moderation purposes.
+The assessed final performance will be played to their peers and filmed for assessment and moderation purposes

 STANDARD: 91513 (5 CREDITS)

 Drama 3.2 | Devise and perform a drama to realise a concept